What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 • Unstated Charges or Fees: Were there charges that weren’t stated in your contract, like early repayment penalties or additional fees for exceeding mileage limits?
 Keep in mind that all charges should always be present during the initial agreement and in your contract, or else it can be considered as mis-selling.

-• Lack of Clarity: You should be able to understand thoroughly what each term means, such as interest rates, commission structure, and other important information.
+• Lack of Clarity: You should be able to thoroughly understand what each term means, such as interest rates, commission structure, and other important information.
 Also, make sure that your dealer explains these terms religiously and that any other fees are revealed early on.
 Without clarity on the words used and the contract itself, the agreement may be labeled as mis-sold.

 What to Do if You Suspect Hidden Commissions